-Escaped Georgia inmates captured, authorities say
+Escaped Georgia inmates captured after chase

 (CNN)Two Georgia inmates suspected of killing two corrections officers in an escape from a prisoner transport bus this week have been captured, the Georgia Bureau of Investigation tweeted Thursday.

-Donnie Russell Rowe and Ricky Dubose were taken into custody after a car chase in Tennessee, Georgia Gov. Nathan Deal tweeted.
+Donnie Russell Rowe, 43, and Ricky Dubose, 24, were taken into custody after a car chase in Tennessee, Georgia Gov. Nathan Deal tweeted.

-The pair were captured in Rutherford County about 250 miles from Madison, Georgia, where they allegedly stole a pickup truck.
-It was unclear whether they were still using the Ford F-250 when they were caught.
+The pair were captured in Rutherford County, about 250 miles from Madison, Georgia, where they allegedly stole a pickup truck.

-Rowe, 43, and Dubose, 24, were on a state corrections bus with 31 other prisoners Tuesday morning when the two somehow got out of what should have been a locked, gated rear section of the bus, police said.
+Putnam County Sheriff Howard Sills said the truck was ditched in Moore County in Tennessee and the two apparently stole a car, which they drove to a house in Bedford County.
+They robbed an elderly couple there and stole another vehicle.

+Law enforcement officers saw that stolen vehicle and a chase ensued on Interstate 24 until the escapees crashed and ran from the wreck.

 The men entered the driver's compartment, overpowered and disarmed Officers Christopher Monica and Curtis Billue while the bus was on State Route 16 between Eatonton and Sparta, police said.